How to Get to Yuzawa

 Both Kyoto Station and Shin-Osaka Station are also stops on the Tokaido Shinkansen line, making it easy to get to Yuzawa.
 The journey takes around 130 minutes / JPY13,320 from Kyoto and 150 minutes / JPY13,870 from Shin-Osaka.
 Once in Tokyo, follow the directions above and transfer to the Joetsu Shinkansen bound for Echigo-Yuzawa.

-Thanks to the shinkansen line running from Tokyo, Gala Yuzawa is arguably the easiset ski resort to reach from the capital – and many people choose to do so.
-If you’re headed to Yuzawa this winter, it pays to do your research as their may be better resorts within easy reach of Yuzawa town that are better-suited to you and if nothing else, ones that are less crowded.
-Our ‘Yuzawa & Niigata Ski Resorts’ main page has everything you need to know when planning your next winter getaway.
+Thanks to the shinkansen line running from Tokyo, GALA Yuzawa is arguably the easiest ski resort to reach from the capital – and many people choose to do so.
+If you’re headed to Yuzawa this winter, it pays to do your research as there may be better resorts within easy reach of Yuzawa town that are better-suited to you and if nothing else, ones that are less crowded.
+Our Best ‘Yuzawa Ski Resorts’ page has everything you need to know when planning your next winter getaway.

 15 THINGS TO DO AROUND YUZAWA & WHERE TO STAY

 Known fondly as ‘yukiguni’ or ‘snow country’, Yuzawa and the surrounding area is famous as an area of heavy snow, ski resorts and a unique local culture.
 But did you know there’s even more reasons to visit outside of winter when Naeba Ski Resort hosts Japan’s largest music festival, Fuji Rock Festival and Echigo-Tsumari Art Field attracts visitors from all over the world.
 Our ’15 Things to Do Around Yuzawa & Where to Stay’ page tips and suggestions of just what’s on offer in the area including accommodation listings.

 BOOK WITH US!
 NAGANO’S NO.1 TOUR & CHARTER OPERATOR